M18 Hellcat: Reception

-The M18 was generally well-received by its crews.
-They gave high praise to its mobility when compared to the heavier M10, such as speed and flotation in mud and snow.
-The speed of the turret traverse was also far faster when compared to the M10, which had a manually-rotated turret.
+The M18 was generally well received by its crews.
+They gave high praise to its mobility when compared to the heavier M10, such as speed and mobility in mud and snow.
+The speed of the turret traverse was also far faster when compared to the M10, which had a manually rotated turret.
 Ease of maintenance of the engine and transmission was also noted.
 One M18 commander said that his vehicle "operating under combat conditions and averaging 80-100 mi a day during the Third Army drive from St. Lô to the German border near Strasbourg...was driven 1870 mi.
 No repairs were necessary either to the vehicle or engine; only minimal attention was paid to moving parts...M18 engine performance was excellent under the most trying conditions and was highly thought of by all men in my and other M18 tank destroyer outfits."

 Conversely, the main gun was considered inadequate against the frontal armor of later German tanks like the Tiger and Panther, especially before the introduction of HVAP ammunition.
 In addition, even though it could pierce more armor than the 75 mm gun M3 mounted on the M4 Sherman tank, it did not have the high explosive firepower of the former when used for infantry support missions.
 Muzzle blast from 76 mm guns not equipped with muzzle brakes was also a complaint.
 There was also a desire for an armored roof over the turret, and it was concluded that additional armor up to one ton in weight would not impair the automotive performance of the M18.

 Many battalions considered the assistant driver redundant, and removed him, or stated that the vehicle should be equipped with a bow machine gun.
 Many crews also added additional machine guns to the turret roofs of their M18s.